COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 3. `public Function<String, Map<String, Long>> calculateNode2Nums`
 4. `public Supplier<HashMap<String, Integer>> processNodeFreq`

+Moreover, you should finish the remaining functionalities in the following user interfaces using the above functional interfaces.
+1. `userInterfaceCommonOp`
+2. `userInterfaceCountNum`
+3. `userInterfaceSortByChild`

 #### Task 2: Support code search of five patterns with lambda expressions (50%)

 @bowen, you can add more tasks on top